IndomieGorengSatu/Mie/README.md

-## Some people eat light bulbs.
-They say it's a nice light snack.
+## How are false teeth like stars?
+They come out at night!